weatherfish/RxFit/README.md

 An optional global default timeout for all Fit API requests made through the library can be set via `rxFit.setDefaultTimeout(...)`.
 In addition, timeouts can be set when creating a new Observable by providing timeout parameters, e.g. `rxFit.history().read(dataReadRequest, 15, TimeUnit.SECONDS)`.
 These parameters override the default timeout.
 When a timeout occurs, a StatusException is provided via `onError()`.
 The RxJava timeout operators can be used instead, but these do not cancel the Fit API request immediately.

+If you don't want the library to automatically handle resolutions (e.g. for usage in a background service), you can disable this behavior when creating an RxFit instance by passing in `false` to the `handleResolutions` parameter: `new RxFit(ctx, apiArray, scopeArray, false)`.

 You can also obtain a `Single<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientSingle.create(...)`.

 The following Exceptions are thrown in the lib and provided via `onError()`: